LoginRadius/engineering-portal/content/react-code-splitting-with-lazy-suspense/index.md

 ---
-title: Code spliting in react via lazy, suspense
+title: Code spliting in React via lazy, suspense
 date: "2021-05-09"
 coverImage: "react.png"
 author: "Abhimanyu Singh Rathore"
-description: "Load Application faster with with code spliting and dynamic loading"
+description: "Load Application faster with code spliting and dynamic loading"
-tags: ["react","lazy","suspense"]
+tags: ["react"]
 ---

 Everyone wants their application so fast, but how to achieve that, in that case, **code splitting** comes into the picture, where we split code and set the priority loading of the code snippet.

-But how we set the priority or load them whenever required?
+But how do we set the priority or load them whenever required?

 ##1.
-React.lazy()using this we can set code priority to the lower or it will load only whenever required. so how to do that? it's easy, let's understand through an example.
+React.lazy() using this we can set code priority to the lower or it will load only whenever required.
+So how to do that? it's easy, let's understand through an example.

 ```
  //generally approach to import Component